knguy22/image-to-tetris/README.md

 The skins used for this application come from the [Jstris Customization Database](https://docs.google.com/spreadsheets/d/1xO8DTORacMmSJAQicpJscob7WUkOVuaNH0wzkR_X194/htmlview).
 I do not own the copyright for any of these images.
 Once you have chosen the skins you want to use, create the directory `./assets` and place the skins' files there.
 At runtime, `image-to-tetris` will pick blocks from the skins assorted there.

+Integration testing will source test images from the `./sources` directory.
+Make sure to have at least 1 image there and to not mix non-image files inside.

 The `approx_video` functionality requires `ffmpeg`'s cli functionality to work, and it also uses `ffmpeg-next` for video processing reasons.